 Amazon ships over 66,000 orders per hour, i.e., 18.5 orders per second.
 With millions of unique visitors, plus Amazon Prime members, Amazon sales per day reached about $385 million in 2019 alone (and let’s not forget the third-party sellers).

-The following keyword is “laptop” (1,099,346), and the third is “AirPods” (855,823).
-By looking at the Amazon search statistics, it’s clear that people are predominantly searching for electronic devices.
+By looking at the Amazon search statistics, it’s clear that people from the US are into gaming and tech.